Fast forward to November 2023

 # Something neat I learned: everything is C

-One of the coolest things I learned personally from this experience was just how much of the game lived directly in the C code.
-Every model, skeleton, animation, and even texture was directly encoded in hexadecimal as arrays.
+One of the coolest things I personally learned from this experience was just how much of the game lived directly in the C code.
+Every model, skeleton, animation, and even texture was directly encoded as arrays of hexadecimal values.

 For some this discovery may seem obvious, or maybe you don’t understand why I would find this strange or interesting.
 In most modern games and engines, assets are stored in separate (often binary) files that are loaded in at runtime.
 This largely has to do with how regions of memory are categorized for different purposes in modern systems.

-For a game on a Nintendo 64 cartridge, this discovery makes perfect since dumping a cart’s memory to a file is referred to as a “ROM” dump.
+For a game on a Nintendo 64 cartridge, this discovery makes perfect sense.
+Dumping a cart’s memory to a file is referred to as a “ROM” dump.
 ROM stands for “Read-Only Memory” and contains the game’s static data, which encompases both the game’s assets and the compiled machine code.

 # Unveiling the final product